desvige/caquet/README.md

 caquet
 ======

-Racket-to-CIL compiler written in Racket.
-CIL is the Common Intermediate Language (ECMA 335) powering the .NET framework.
-The goal is to support basic features without doing any rocket science.
-This initial implementation outlined the issues discussed below.
+Racket-to-CIL compiler.
+This prototype outlined the challenges below.

 ### Dynamic types

-Racket is dynamically typed whereas CIL is statically typed.
-The compiler types most things with Object, therefore boxing/unboxing will alter the efficiency of numerical operations.
-Type inference can partially address this issue.
+Racket is dynamically typed and CIL is statically typed.
+Caquet does not infer types yet, so most things are considered as Object in the target CIL code.
+That leads to poor numerical performance.

 ### Late binding

-A given function name can be dynamically bound to any lambda expression.
-A naive implementation would be to use CIL delegates, which are equivalent to function pointers.
+In Racket, during run-time, any function name can be dynamically bound to any lambda expression.
+This is not supported yet in Caquet.
+Generating CIL delegates (function pointers) might be a solution to support this feature.

-### Example
+### Usage

     > (compile-expr '(define (fact n) (if (< n 2) 1 (* n (fact (- n 1))))))